Panther–Wotan line: Course

-A large portion of the line ran along the Dnieper River, from just west of Smolensk to the Black Sea.
+The Panther–Wotan line went in a north-south direction, stretching from Narva at the Baltic Sea in the north to the Dnieper Estuary at the Black Sea in the south.
+The line ran along the Narva river, the western shore of Lake Peipus, followed the course of the Velikaya river, and then crossed land to Vitebsk, Mogilev, Gomel, and Kiev respectively.
+From Kiev, a large portion of the line ran along the Dnieper to its mouth at the Black Sea.
 The line left the banks of the Dnieper only where another major tributary offered similar defensive capabilities.
 In the south, where the Dnieper curved (western Dnipropetrovsk Oblast) to the west, it was decided to construct the line east of the Dnieper in order to avoid the evacuation or isolation of the Crimea.

-When the order was signed for its construction on 11 August 1943, the Wehrmacht held positions sometimes hundreds of kilometers to the east of the proposed defensive line, generally along the Donets River in the south and along a line roughly from Smolensk to Leningrad in the north.
+On 11 August 1943, when the order was signed for its construction, the Wehrmacht held positions sometimes hundreds of kilometers to the east of the proposed defensive line, generally along the Donets River in the south, and along a line roughly from Smolensk to Leningrad in the north.